AshanthaLahiru/kasaya/README.md

 Eventually, yes!
 For now, please be patient with us -- we don't yet have a dedicated developer who can work with the community.
 But we're trying to get there, stay tuned!

 But if you find bugs, or have great ideas, let us know!

+## I found a bug.

+Great!
+Please report it on our issue tracker, with reproduction steps: https://github.com/syscolabs/kasaya/issues